 However, financial advisors face significant difficulties in applying this criterion for fairness.
-The required analysis deviates from the standard fairness opinion template for public M&A under which buy-side opinions assess whether the transaction consideration paid by the buyer (here, the SPAC) is fair to the buyer.
+The required analysis deviates from the standard fairness opinion template for public M&A where buy-side opinions assess whether the transaction consideration paid by the buyer (here, the SPAC) is fair to the buyer.
 Additionally, the lack of a reliable pre-merger guide for transaction consideration would lead financial advisors using this template to assume a value for SPAC shares for analytic purposes.
-If financial advisors follow SPAC parties' convention of assuming a value of \$10 per share, they would likely be overstating the value of transaction consideration, making it harder to consider it fair in comparison with estimates of the target's value.15 This overstated value can lead target
+If financial advisors follow SPAC parties' convention of assuming a value of \$10 per share, they would likely be overstating the value of transaction consideration, making it harder to consider it fair in comparison with estimates of the target's value.
+15 This overstated value can be expected to lead target companies to inflate their values.
+16